WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 The data is _denormalized_ (instead of most relational formats where we try to have _third normal form_).
 You have a lot of repeated values and tables flattened into a single format.

+### Parquet-Format

+The parquet-format project contains format specifications and Thrift definitions of metadata required to properly read Parquet files.

+Parquet metadata is encoded using __Apache Thrift__; Apache Thrift allows you to define data types and service interfaces in a simple definition file.
+Taking that file as input, the compiler generates code to be used to easily build RPC clients and servers that communicate seamlessly across programming languages.
+Instead of writing a load of boilerplate code to serialize and transport your objects and invoke remote methods, you can get right down to business.

 ### Schema Evolution w/ Parquet

 One of the main advantages of Parquet is that it supports __schema evolution__ (similar to ProtocolBuffer, Avro, Thrift).